davenquinn/xenoliths/paper/text/body.md

 TA98 and BKN temperatures have a strong linear relationship, with BKN temperature estimates higher by up to 50ºC.
 The disparity decreases
-towards higher temperatures and corresponds well to the relationship between the two thermometers found by @Nimis2010.
+towards higher temperatures and conforms to the relationship between the two thermometers found by @Nimis2010.
 This relationship can be expressed as
 $\textrm{T}_\textrm{BKN} = 0.9~\textrm{T}_\textrm{TA98} + 145$ for temperatures